-A full consideration of the stator structure, able to predict not only the frequencies of some harmonics but the complete response of the machine, was recently proposed.
+A full consideration of the stator structure, able to predict not only the frequencies of some harmonics but the complete response of the machine under stationary operation, was recently proposed.
 In [7] a weak coupling between the 2-D electromagnetic finite element computation and a detailed 3-D structural model of the stator and end shields, validated by modal analysis, was introduced.
 A projection algorithm linked both models.
 The results were able to reproduce saturation and loading effects on the vibration waveforms measured on the stator frame and predict its main spatial waves.
 These models were applied in [8] to the difficult task of assessing the amplitude variation of specific vibration components according to the severity of the fault, in this case a bar breakage.
-A good agreement was obtained when the cases of a small number broken bars were studied.
-However, only frequencies between 87 Hz and 220 Hz were examined for stationary operation and the influence of the skew of the bars was not considered.
+A good agreement was obtained when a small number of broken bars were studied.
+However, only frequencies between 87 Hz and 220 Hz in stationary operation were examined and the influence of the skewing of the bars was not considered.

-Nevertheless, the current trend in the development of computational procedures to predict the vibrations of an electrical machine aims at avoiding the excitation of the mechanical model on its inner surfaces using the Maxwell stress tensor (MST).
-Magnetic forces caused by the flux also inside the iron are computed instead and, in some cases, even the effect of magnetostriction is taken into account, which would yield more accurate results concerning the amplitude of the vibrations generated [9].
-Despite all these recent improvements, in this work it was preferred to maintain the relative simplicity of a 2-D magnetomechanical finite element analysis coupled using the MST on the inner surfaces of the stator with the purpose of performing a long time-stepping simulation able to reproduce a heavy transient in an induction machine.
+Nevertheless, the current trend in the development of numerical formulations and computational procedures to predict the vibrations of an electrical machine aims at avoiding the excitation of the mechanical model on its inner surfaces using the Maxwell stress tensor (MST).
+Magnetic forces caused by the flux in the iron are computed instead and, in some cases, even the effect of magnetostriction is taken into account [9].
+This later phenomenon macroscopically reflects the rearrangement of magnetic domains inside the material when the direction of the magnetic field is varied and its comprisal would yield more accurate results concerning the amplitude of the vibrations generated.
+Despite all these recent improvements and with the aim of performing a long time-stepping simulation able to reproduce a heavy transient in an induction machine, in this work it was preferred to maintain the relative simplicity of a 2-D magnetomechanical finite element analysis directly available in multiphysics software, which reduces the computational cost and also has the advantage that can be strongly coupled to the 2-D electromagnetic simulation by means of the MST.

 During transients such as a direct-on-line startup, the motor is subjected to high mechanical and electrical stresses and incipient faults may be easier to detect [10], yet the analysis of quantities becomes more complicated as the frequency decomposition using the Fast Fourier Transform (FFT) is generally unsuitable to be applied to study rotor-generated components.
-Several signal analysis procedures have been devised, tested and validated for diagnosis of motors under transient operation based on different time-frequency decomposition (TFD) tools, such as discrete [11] and continuous [12] Wavelets, the Hilbert Huang transform (HH) [13] and the Wigner-Ville (WVD) and Zhao-Atlas-Marks distributions (ZAM) [14-16], among others.
+Thus, several signal analysis techniques have been devised, tested and validated for diagnosis of motors under transient operation based on different time-frequency decomposition (TFD) tools, such as discrete [11] and continuous [12] Wavelets, the Hilbert Huang transform (HH) [13] and the Wigner-Ville (WVD) and Zhao-Atlas-Marks distributions (ZAM) [14-16], among others.
 Nonetheless, their application to the study of the complex vibrational response of a motor under such demanding conditions has been limited.
-In [17] the axial vibration of a double cage motor under Field Oriented Control (FOC) was examined using an approach based on the discrete Wavelet transform with the purpose of detecting a bar breakage.
+In [17] the axial vibration of a double cage motor under Field Oriented Control (FOC) was examined with the purpose of diagnosing a bar breakage using an approach based on the discrete Wavelet transform.
 The ZAM is utilized in [16] to tackle the problem of analyzing a long startup in which sidebands around the Principal Slot Harmonics (PSH) were detected.